 When we realised the events listed above had happened, we followed the correct procedure.
 This means we informed the woman/the woman's family affected, apologised to them, and offered to meet with them.
-We reviewed what happened and what went wrong to try and learn for the future.
+We reviewed what happened and what went wrong to try and learn for the future (not applicable in this instance)